jhollinger/occams-record/README.md

 * OccamsRecord queries run **three to five times faster** than ActiveRecord queries.
 * When eager loading associations you may specify which columns to `SELECT`.
 (This can be a significant performance boost to both your database and Rails app, on top of the above numbers.)
 * When eager loading associations you may completely customize the query (`WHERE`, `ORDER BY`, `LIMIT`, etc.)
+* By forcing eager loading of associations, OccamsRecord bypasses the primary cause of performance problems in Rails: N+1 queries.
+* The forced eager loading helps the developer visualize the "shape" of the query/result, which can make obvious certain insights that would otherwise require lots of digging.
+For example, if you're eager loading 15 associations, maybe you need to add some redundant foreign keys or denormalize some fields.

 **What don't you give up?**